akincm/simcheck/README.md

 Usage: ./simcheck any/path/in/home/directory

-Please make sure to make simcheck file executable or you can also run using `python simcheck` command.
+Please make sure to make simcheck file executable or you can also run using `python simchk` command.